-Make sure to check back as we update the page with more of our faculty’s bios!
+Check back as we update this page with more of our faculty

 Dr. Yoav Kaddar has performed nationally and internationally as guest artist and has been a member of such modern dance companies as the Jose Limon Dance Company, Paul Taylor Dance Company, Pilobolus Dance Theatre, Peter Pucci Plus Dancers and Jacob’s Pillow’s Men Dancers.
 He has also danced with numerous independent NYC choreographers and has choreographs for dance and theater.